Stelluuh/Phase-1-BreweryApp/NOTES.md

 - Cause: Click Event

-- Effect: Change the header to brewery list and list out the meals inside of an unordered list as (li)'s
+- Effect: Change the header to brewery list and list out the breweries as (li)'s